ufjschool/ob-s14/drafts/final/sports.md

 “German universities don’t know a collegiate competitive athletic program, so academics and athletics were separated with little understanding of each other,” she said.
 “I had to beg professors to excuse my absence if I had to compete somewhere.”

-To add to her troubles, the German Athletic Association had forbidden Strausa’s coach, Beate Conrad (German national coach of women’s distance running and former Olympian) to continue coaching Strausa since she was technically a citizen of Latvia and therefore a potential competitor to Germany.
+To add to her troubles, the German Athletic Association had forbidden Strausa’s coach, Beate Conrad (who at that time was the German national coach for women’s distance running) to continue coaching Strausa since she was technically a citizen of Latvia and therefore a potential competitor to Germany.

 “Without a coach or a support system, I couldn’t make my dream to be an elite runner come true,” she said.